 - An inability to curtail other harmful activities

-Much research is being done on the medical diagnosis of “addictive personality” as “personalities are complex.”
+Much research is being done on the medical diagnosis of addictive personality as personalities are multifaceted and complicated.
 Research has discovered a link between genetics and someone’s ability to have an addictive personality.
-Those born to parents who have been addicted to a substance, or exhibited a behavioral addiction, are more likely to exhibit addictive personalities.
+Those born to parents who have been addicted to a substance or exhibited a behavioral addiction are more likely to exhibit addictive personalities themselves.

 Additionally, individuals born to parents who have suffered anxiety, depression, obsessive compulsive disorder, or bipolar disorder can be predisposed to having an addictive personality.
 Genetics are not the sole indicator of addictive personalities; however, they can be a great influence on someone’s personality traits.

 Other factors include one’s personal interests.
 Another indicator of an addictive personality includes the need for stimulation.
 Someone who is restless and is in need of constant excitement may develop characteristics of an addictive personality.
-In the case of impulsivity, or rapid unplanned behavior with “little forethought of consequences,” it can impact decision making abilities, and if combined with poor coping mechanisms, can reveal the onset of addictive behaviors.
-Poor impulse control can also invite the need for variety and poor impulse control, influencing someone to seek out new habits.
+In the case of impulsivity, or rapid unplanned behavior without due regard for ramifications, decision-making abilities can be impacted.
+Poor impulse control can also invite the need for variety, influencing someone to seek out new habits.
 These habits may soon become compulsions or addictions.

 There are vital differences between compulsions and addictions; however, both can be influenced by the same underlying causes.
 For example, someone with an alcohol addiction may be trying to fill a void or temper anxiety.
 Someone with a compulsion may have underlying feelings of anxiety but may not have addictions or abuse substances.

-The main differences between addictions and compulsions are pleasure-seeking ways and the lack of pleasure.
-Addictions often include and are motivated by pleasure (at least initially), while compulsions often lack pleasure.
+The main differences between addictions and compulsions concern motivation, especially in regards to pleasure.
+Addictions often include and are motivated by pleasure (at least initially) while compulsions often lack pleasure.
 Someone who feeds their craving for an addictive substance is rewarded by dopamine, a chemical released once the brain is rewarded.
-Once this becomes a habit, he or she is now chasing a reward, which can be extremely difficult to stop.
+Once this becomes a habit, he or she is now chasing a reward — which can be extremely difficult to stop.